telerik/kendo-ui-core/docs/controls/charts/how-to/appearance/custom-plot-bands.md

 title: Render Custom Plot Bands
 page_title: Render Custom Plot Bands | Kendo UI Charts
 description: "Learn how to create your own plot bands as a custom overlay in a Kendo UI Chart."
+previous_url: /controls/charts/how-to/custom-plot-bands
 slug: howto_rendercustomplotbands_charts
 ---

 # Render Custom Plot Bands

-The example below demonstrates how to create our own plot bands as a custom overlay.
-Create custom elements in the [`render` event](/api/javascript/dataviz/ui/chart#events-render) to ensure they survive redraws.
+You might need to create your own plot bands as a custom overlay.

+To achieve this behavior, create custom elements in the [`render` event](/api/javascript/dataviz/ui/chart#events-render) to ensure they survive redraws.
 Note that you can extend the techniques shown here to create much more complex annotations as well.

-For a list of all available drawing primitives, refer to the [Drawing API article](/framework/drawing/overview).
+For a list of all available drawing primitives, refer to the introductory article on the [Drawing API]({% slug overview_kendoui_drawingapi %}).

 ## In Column Charts

-The example below demonstrates how to render a custom plot band in a column Kendo UI Chart.
+The example below demonstrates how to render a custom plot band in a Column Kendo UI Chart.

 ###### Example